akx/afsp-mirror/README.txt

               a new sequence of samples with a new spacing (sampling rate).

 Windows
-  A MS Visual Studio C project and executables (64-bit) for use under Windows (command line) are included in the distribution (directory bin/Windows)
+  A MS Visual Studio C project and executables (32-bit 64-bit) for use under Windows (command line) are included in the distribution (directory bin/Win32 or Win64).

 Linux
   Linux binaries (64-bit) are available in the bin/Linux folder.
 These were